progressbusinessoffice-hub/sofakingsales.com/docs/index.md

 ## About Us

-Welcome to **Sofa King Sales**!
-We offer high-quality furniture at prices you can’t resist.
+Welcome to **Sofa King Furniture**!
+Furniture deals that are sofa king amazing you can't resist!
 Our mission is simple: provide **quality, honesty, and exceptional service**.
 Whether you're looking for a sofa, chair, or table, we’ve got you covered.

 ## Featured Furniture